 System.BadImageFormatException: Could not load file or assembly ‘file:///C:\inetpub\wwwroot\[project name]\bin\[file name].dll’ or one of its dependencies.
 This assembly is built by a runtime newer than the currently loaded runtime and cannot be loaded..

-The problem really did have to do with the .net runtime version, but it was pretty hard to find the place to correct it.
+The problem actually was related to the .net runtime version (in the MSI), but it was pretty hard to find the place to correct it.
 Unfortunately, it is buried in this screen:

 Find the installer project, and go to the “Detected Dependencies”.
 Double-click “Microsoft .NET Framework”.
 This will bring-up the “Requirements” screen.
 When you click on the “Launch Conditions” for .NET Framework, you will have the option to check the properties.